arcium-hq/.github/profile/README.md

 Elusiv provides next-generation privacy infrastructure for decentralized technologies.

 ## Privacy combined with safety
 Privacy should never come at a trade-off to safety.
-Therefore, we combine our zero-knowledge privacy solutions with zero-knowledge compliance solutions which offer users more security about who they are interacting with while still maintaining privacy.
+Therefore, we combine our zero-knowledge privacy solutions with decentralized compliance solutions which offer users more safety about who they are interacting with while still maintaining privacy.